mikkohei13/havistin2/readme.md

 ## Should / Might

+- Add nonce to scripts
 - robots.txt, forbid all but front page (now all forbidden)
 - Paginate fetching mappable observations of a square.
 Or increase page size?
 Must do this before top square has less than 1000 mappable observations.
-- Birds of prey on adjusted form
 - Command to deploy version other than latest.
 First submit to Articat Registry, then deploy from there using --image option.
 - Country filtering? (bots)
 - Moving from existing to nonexisting grid should show message, not error